 As to wrap program accounts, the program sponsor calculates and pays our fee out of the proceeds of the "wrap fee" that the account owner pays the program sponsor (in this regard, a portion of the wrap fee paid by the account owner to the program sponsor also is used to pay brokerage commissions and other costs incurred for securities trades in the account).
-Typically, our fees are deducted from client accounts by the wrap program sponsors.
+Typically, our fees are deducted monthly or quarterly from client accounts by the wrap program sponsors in accordance with our agreement.